-Name Age Position(s) with Charles & Colvard, Ltd. Director Since Neal I. Goldman 76 Chairman of the Board of Directors June 2014 Anne M. Butler 71 Director June 2012 Benedetta Casamento Director May 2017 Don O'Connell 54 Director, President and Chief Executive Officer June 2020 Ollin B. Sykes 69 Director May 2008
+Name Age Position(s) with Charles & Colvard, Ltd. Director Since Neal I. Goldman 78 Chairman of the Board of Directors June 2014 Anne M. Butler 73 Director June 2012 Benedetta Casamento 56 Director May 2017 Don O'Connell 56 Director, President and Chief Executive Officer June 2020 Ollin B. Sykes 71 Director May 2008

 Neal I. Goldman has served as a director of our company since June 2014, as Executive Chairman of the Board of Directors from January 2015 until August 2017, and as Chairman of the Board of Directors since August 2017.
 Mr. Goldman has served as President of Goldman Capital Management, Inc., an investment advisory firm, since he founded the firm in 1985.
-Prior to that, Mr. Goldman was an analyst and portfolio manager at Shearson/American Express Inc. Mr. Goldman served on the Board of Directors of Blyth, Inc. (NYSE: BTH), a multi-channel company focused on the direct-to-consumer market, and includes in its portfolio two direct sales companies, PartyLite Gifts, Inc. ("PartyLite"), and ViSalus Sciences.
-Since August 2012, Mr. Goldman has served on the Board of Imageware Systems, Inc. (OTCQB: IWSY), a leading company in the emerging market for biometrically enabled software-based identity management solutions, and in August 2018, he was appointed to the Board of Directors of iPass Inc. (Nasdaq:IPAS), a leading provider of global mobile connectivity, and served until that company was acquired in February 2019.
-Mr. Goldman also serves on the Board of Directors of each of Deep Down Inc., an oilfield services company specializing in complex deepwater and ultra-deepwater oil production distribution system support services, and Milestone Scientific Inc., a biomedical technology research and development company.
+Prior to that, Mr. Goldman was an analyst and portfolio manager at Shearson/American Express Inc. Mr. Goldman served on the Board of Directors of Blyth, Inc. (NYSE: BTH), a multi-channel company focused on the direct-to-consumer market, and includes in its portfolio two direct sales companies, PartyLite Gifts, Inc. ("PartyLite"), and ViSalus Sciences, from 1991 to August 2014.
+From August 2012 through November 2020, Mr. Goldman served on the Board of Imageware Systems, Inc. (OTCQB: IWSY), a leading company in the emerging market for biometrically enabled software-based identity management solutions.
+In August 2018, he was appointed to the Board of Directors of iPass Inc. (Nasdaq:IPAS), a leading provider of global mobile connectivity, and served until that company was acquired in February 2019.
+Mr. Goldman has also served on the Board of Directors of Deep Down Inc. (OTCQB: DPDW), an oilfield services company specializing in complex deepwater and ultra-deepwater oil production distribution system support services, since April 2019 and Milestone Scientific Inc. (NYSE American: MLSS), a biomedical technology research and development company, since April 2019.
 Our Board of Directors has determined that Mr. Goldman's extensive experience with the investment advisory industry, including his service as President of Goldman Capital Management, Inc., qualifies him to serve on the Board of Directors.

 Anne M. Butler has served as a director of our company since June 2012.
 Since January 2012, Ms. Butler has served as CEO of Butler Advisors, a consulting firm specializing in strategic and operational advising to private equity, venture capital, and institutional investors on direct selling acquisitions and management.
 As a leading executive in the direct selling industry, Ms. Butler has successfully run global businesses for Avon Products, Inc. ("Avon"), Aloette Cosmetics, Mary Kay Cosmetics, Inc. ("Mary Kay"), and PartyLite.
 Ms. Butler started her career with Avon, where she held a variety of progressive assignments across marketing, sales, new market expansion, and new business development while serving as Director of Marketing in Spain, Vice President of Avon Fashions in Brazil, and as General Manager, Avon Fashions for Continental Europe.
-At Mary

-Kay, Ms. Butler served as President of the Western and Central Europe business and subsequently successfully expanded the European business at PartyLite where she advanced to President, PartyLite International.
+At Mary Kay, Ms. Butler served as President of the Western and Central Europe business and subsequently successfully expanded the European business at PartyLite where she advanced to President, PartyLite International.
 Ms. Butler was appointed Worldwide President of PartyLite in May 2007, a position she held until January 2012.
 She also served on the Board of ViSalus Sciences, the weight loss and fitness direct sales subsidiary of Blyth, Inc. Ms. Butler served on the Board of AdvoCare International from July 2015 to June 2019.
 Our Board of Directors has determined that Ms. Butler's leadership in several public companies, as well as her background in marketing and global operations, qualifies her to serve on the Board of Directors.